 Should you buy a home with termite damage?

-If you live in a region that has a high probability of termite infestation — as is the case in parts of California, Florida and Louisiana, due to high temperatures and soil qualities — you might come across termite damage.
-If the damage is caught early, it can often be fixed with minimal issues in some cases.
+If you live in a region that has a high probability of termite infestation — as is the case in parts of California, Florida and Louisiana, due to high temperatures and soil qualities — you might come across termite damage in your home search.
+If the damage is caught early, it can often be fixed with minimal issues.

 In fact, termite damage might actually be a bargaining chip.
 Take Mike Kistner as an example.
-Kistner, a Realtor with PMZ Real Estate in Lodi, California, bought a home that had termite damage the seller disclosed before Kistner made an offer.
+Kistner, a Realtor with PMZ Real Estate in Lodi, California, bought a home that had termite damage the seller had disclosed before Kistner made an offer.
 The seller agreed to tent the home for termite fumigation before a home inspection.
-After all was said and done, the inspection report came back clean and Kistner says he was able to negotiate $2,500 toward his closing costs from the seller for minor repairs to avoid future infestations.
+Afterward, the inspection report came back clean and Kistner was able to negotiate $2,500 from the seller for minor repairs to avoid future infestations.
 “Since I moved into the home, everything has been fine,” he says.

-“Termites are cryptic, which leads to potential damage in areas that you’re unable to see,” Ramsey says.
-“Visible damage is usually not the full extent of it and can be dangerous because termite damage may be significant, both structurally and financially.”
+“Visible damage is usually not the full extent of it — termites are cryptic, which leads to potential damage in areas that you’re unable to see,” Ramsey says.
+“That can be dangerous because the damage may be significant, both structurally and financially.”
 In other words, you could be facing structural damage and paying out of pocket for expensive repairs.

 Get a specialized pest inspection

-A standard home inspection won’t cut it; a home inspector typically looks at major components that are easily accessible.
+A standard home inspection won’t cut it; a typical home inspector typically looks mainly at major components that are easily accessible.
 A pest inspector, on the other hand, will look specifically for evidence of termites and other pests.

 Once you get the inspection reports back from the professionals, you’ll need to decide whether to proceed with the purchase.
 Even if the damage is minimal, never assume you’re 100 percent in the clear once the home is treated.